Colchicine: 7 things you should know

 - Do not take colchicine with grapefruit or grapefruit products.

 - If you develop any symptoms of muscle pain or weakness or numbness in the fingers or toes, contact your doctor immediately and discontinue colchicine.
-Also, contact your doctor if you experience any unusual bleeding or bruising or skin discoloration.
+Also, contact your doctor if you experience any unusual bleeding, bruising, or skin discoloration.

 - Peak concentrations of colchicine are reached within 0.7 to 2.5 hours after oral administration.
-Food has no effect on the absorption of colchicine.
+Food does not affect the absorption of colchicine.
 Some reduction in pain should be expected within 24 hours of taking colchicine.

 More about colchicine